Onorato Damen: Biography

-He was again arrested at the end of 1935, and in 1937 for spreading Communist propaganda about the Spanish Civil War, denouncing the Stalinists.
-At the time, police sources testified he did not participate in the propaganda turn of the clandestine reorganisation of the Italian Communist Party because, remaining faithful to his Left-Communist orientation, Damen diffused the propaganda of the international opposition against the politics of the Comintern and against Stalinism in Spain.
+Damen was arrested again at the end of 1935, and once more in 1937 for spreading Communist propaganda regarding the Spanish Civil War.
+Police sources testified he did not participate in the propaganda around the clandestine reorganisation of the Italian Communist Party (PCI), because, remaining faithful to his left communist political orientation, he disseminated propaganda of the international left in opposition to the policies of the Comintern and Stalinism.
+Arrested again at the outbreak of the Second World War, he was confined for most of the conflict, before being released in 1943 by the Badoglio government.

-Arrested again at the outbreak of the Second World War, he was confined for the entire period of the war.
-He was finally released by the Marshal Badoglio regime at the end of the war.
+In 1943, taking advantage of a wave of mass strikes in Northern Italy, the Internationalist Communist Party (ICP) was formed, intending to serve as a replacement to the now fully Marxist–Leninist Comintern.
+Though Damen was in prison, he nonetheless played an important role in its formation, having kept in touch with other leftists during the 30s and 40s, and contributing to the first issues of the theoretical journal Prometeo.

-Damen was in prison when the Internationalist Communist Party was launched, but his alignment with it was well known.
-In 1945, Togliatti and the PCI, while advocating the freedom of real fascists, petitioned in the CLN to have the leaders of the Internationalist Communist Party condemned to death as saboteurs and with the calumnious label of agents of the Gestapo; they included Damen in their list of its leaders.
-Togliatti's Italian Communist Party had already assassinated two of their founding members and organizers, Fausto Atti and Mario Acquaviva.
+In 1945, Togliatti and the PCI, in response to the formation of this new communist international, unsuccessfully petitioned the CLN to have the leaders of the ICP, including Damen, condemned to death as saboteurs, falsely labeling them agents of the Gestapo.
+Togliatti's Italian Communist Party had already organized the assassinations of two of its founding members and organizers, those being Fausto Atti and Mario Acquaviva.

-In the early 1950s, Bordiga began calling for a return to the positions of the Italian Communist Left as they were in the early 1920s when he was the leader of the Communist Party of Italy.
-To that end he founded the International Communist Party, which then launched their paper, Il Programma Comunista.
-The group around Battaglia Comunista (and their theoretical journal Prometeo) disagreed, instead defending the following positions:
+In the early 1950s, Bordiga began calling for a return to the positions of the Italian Communist Left as they were in the early 1920s, when he was the leader of the PCd'I. To this end, he split from the ICP, founding his own International Communist Party, which then launched its own paper, Il Programma Comunista.
+A majority, however, stayed with Damen and the ICP, which kept the paper Battaglia Comunista and the theoretical journal Prometeo.
+Damen defended the following positions, which Bordiga disagreed with: